kayodeadeniyi/tictactoe/README.md

 #TIC TAC TOE
-This is a hobby project to play with my friends when I'm less busy
+This is a game to play with your friends when you are bored.
+It is simply a desktop game that can run across all platforms